rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-12-2b25f4efdf9ea8ea-use-of-liquid-mutual-funds-and-overnight-mutual-funds-for-compliance-with-deposi.md

 source: sebi
 stocks: []
 tags:
-- investment-advisers
-- research-analysts
+- compliance
 - deposit-requirement
-- mutual-funds
+- investment-adviser
-- compliance
+- mutual-fund
 - regulatory-flexibility
+- research-analyst
 title: Use of liquid mutual funds and overnight mutual funds for compliance with deposit requirement by Investment Advisers and Research Analysts
 ---